Science, Technology and Society (STS)

 Take courses in history or philosophy, stage performance or creative writing, self-organisation or learn about other cultures – or even create your own STS project!

 STS brings old humanist education to the new media.
-We want to read, write and think with you, and be creative together.

-While you do that, we encourage you to learn about the past, the future and other cultures, about economics and sociology – and don’t forget to dance!
+Learn about the past, the future and other cultures, about economics and sociology – and don’t forget to dance!
 And to go leave our little bubble from time to time and investigate all sides of life in the city, the country, and the world you live in.

 Head of STS